Denmark is sequencing all coronavirus samples and has an alarming view of the U.K. variant

 “It’s this strange silence before the war begins,” said Michael Dall, the chief medical officer at Odense University Hospital, the largest hospital in southern Denmark.

-His hospital is opening new corona wards and is confident there will be enough beds even for surging numbers of patients.
+His hospital is opening new coronavirus wards and is confident there will be enough beds even for surging numbers of patients.

 But he is fearful that infections among staff and their families could overwhelm his preparation efforts.